ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 What costs are covered by the trial sponsor?

-Why ask: The experimental drug or device is usually free, but standard care costs, co-pays, or non-trial medications may not be.
+Why ask: The experimental drug or device is usually free, but standard care costs — co-pays, ancillary labs unrelated to the protocol, non-trial medications — may not be.
+Get this breakdown in writing before signing.

 Q2